-The Audit Committee has selected Emst & Young LLP as the independent accountant of the Company.
+The Audit Committee has selected Ernst & Young LLP as the independent accountant of the Company.
 Representatives of Ernst & Young LLP will be present at the Annual Meeting and will be given the opportunity to make a statement if they desire to do so.
 They will also be available to respond to appropriate questions.

-The fees billed by Ernst & Young in 2014 and 2015 for services provided to us were as follows:
+The fees billed by Ernst & Young in 2017 and 2016 for services provided to us were as follows:

-2015 2014
+2017 2016

-Audit Fees (1) \$ 1,340,000 \$ 1,434,568
+Audit Fees (1) \$ 1,585,405 \$ 1,392,757

-Audit-Related Fees (2) 181,022
+Audit-Related Fees (2) \$ 207,855 \$ 397,180

-Tax Fees (3) 21,869 111,333
+Tax Fees (3) \$ 40,741 \$ 37,259

-All Other Fees (4)
+All Other Fees (4) \$ 14,086

-TOTAL \$ 1,361,869 \$ 1,726,923
+TOTAL \$ 1,848,087 \$ 1,827,196

-(1) "Audit Fees" are the aggregate fees billed by Ernst & Young for professional services rendered for the audit of the Company's annual financial statements for the years ended December 31, 2015 and December 31, 2014, the audit of the effectiveness of the Company's internal control over financial reporting as of December 31, 2015 and December 31, 2014, the reviews of the financial statements included in the Company's quarterly reports on Form 10-Q during 2015 and 2014, and consultation with respect to various accounting and financial reporting matters during 2015 and 2014.

-(2) "Audit-Related Fees" include fees billed for assurance and related services that are reasonably related to the performance of the audit and not included in the "audit fees" described above.
-The 2014 Audit-Related Fee related to a potential acquisition.

-(3) "Tax Fees" are fees for tax services billed by Ernst & Young.

-(4) There were no non-audit services in 2014 and 2015.
+- (1) "Audit Fees" are the aggregate fees billed by Ernst & Young for professional services rendered for the audit of the Company's annual financial statements for the years ended December 31, 2017 and December 31, 2016, the audit of the effectiveness of the Company's internal control over financial reporting as of December 31, 2017 and December 31, 2016, the reviews of the financial statements included in the Company's quarterly reports on Form 10-Q during 2017 and 2016, and consultation with respect to various accounting and financial reporting matters during 2017 and 2016. - (2) "Audit-Related Fees" include fees billed for assurance and related services that are reasonably related to the performance of the audit and not included in the "audit fees" described above.
+The 2017 Audit-Related Fees relate to assistance with financial due-diligence for potential acquisitions. - (3) "Tax Fees" are fees for tax services billed by Ernst & Young. - (4) There were "Other Fees" in 2017 related to professional services rendered for our Mexico operations and in connection with the review of an S-8 filing.
+There were no Other Fees incurred in 2016.

 The Audit Committee must pre-approve any audit or any permissible non-audit services to be provided by the Company's independent auditors, and has established pre-approval policies and procedures for such services.
 Permissible non-audit services are those allowed under the regulations of the SEC.
 The Audit Committee may approve certain specific categories of permissible non-audit services within an aggregated budgeted dollar limit.
-The Audit Committee must approve on a project-by-project basis any permissible non-audit services that do not fall within a pre-approved category, or pre-approved permissible non-audit services that exceed the previously approved fees.
-All services provided by Ernst & Young during 2015 were approved by the Audit Committee and were permissible under applicable laws and regulations and will continue to be pre-approved by the Audit Committee.
+The Audit Committee must approve on a project-by-project basis any permissible non-audit services that do not fall within a pre- approved category, or pre-approved permissible non-audit services that exceed the previously approved fees.
+All services provided by Ernst & Young during 2017 were approved by the Audit Committee and were permissible under applicable laws and regulations and will continue to be pre-approved by the Audit Committee.

-PROPOSAL #2: ADVISORY VOTE ON EXECUTIVE COMPENSATION
+PROPOSAL 2: ADVISORY VOTE ON EXECUTIVE COMPENSATION

-At last year's annual meeting, the Company provided stockholders with the opportunity to cast an advisory vote regarding the compensation of our named executive officers as disclosed in the proxy statement for the 2015 Annual Meeting.
-At our 2015 Annual Meeting, our stockholders overwhelmingly approved the proposal, with more than 99% of the votes cast voting in favor of the proposal.
-In light of the high level of approval that we received in 2015, we concluded that no changes to our compensation policies and practices were warranted.
+At last year's annual meeting, the Company provided stockholders with the opportunity to cast an advisory vote regarding the compensation of our named executive officers as disclosed in the proxy statement for the 2017 Annual Meeting.
+At our 2017 Annual Meeting, our stockholders overwhelmingly approved the proposal, with approximately 90% of the votes cast voting in favor of the proposal.
 Our Board has elected to hold a stockholder say on pay vote annually.
 Accordingly, this year the Company again seeks your advisory vote on our executive compensation programs.
 The Company asks that you support the compensation of our named executive officers as disclosed in the Compensation Discussion and Analysis section and the accompanying tables contained in this Proxy Statement.
 Because your vote is advisory, it will not be binding on the Board or the Company.
 However, the Board will review the voting results and take them into consideration when making future decisions regarding executive compensation.